 A low LH level in women can cause menstrual problems and other issues

 Hormone tests for females are important to check hormone levels and detect any abnormalities.
-Here are some of the common and crucial women’s hormone tests to help evaluate the levels of different hormones such as estrogen, progesterone, follicle-stimulating hormone, and prolactin hormones.
+Here are some of the common women’s hormone tests to help evaluate the levels of different hormones such as estrogen, progesterone, follicle-stimulating hormone, and prolactin hormones.

 If your estrogen levels shoot up, common symptoms include heavy bleeding during menstruation, fatigue, or decreased sexual drive.
 Take an E2 blood test that gives the correct measure of estradiol levels in your body.
 [2,3,4,5]

 Refer to the table below for an idea of normal female estrogen levels during different stages.

 Progesterone is another hormone produced by ovaries.
 It plays an important role in the body as it prepares the uterus to receive a fertilized egg.
 Progesterone helps glands in the endometrium supply nutrients to the developing embryo.
 Check your progesterone levels to know if your ovulation process is regular or in case of ectopic pregnancy.

 If you face fertility issues, this female hormone blood test may help detect the cause.
 Low progesterone levels can result in premature labor and miscarriage.
 However, high levels indicate breast cancer.
 A value greater than 30 nmol/L on the 21st day of a monthly cycle indicates ovulation.
 If the value is less than 5 nmol/L, it determines that ovulation has not occurred.
 [3,4]